 Range of opportunities

 This might be one of the best things about this career, especially for those that get bored easily.
 The range of opportunities to grow and expand you knowledge in various industries is huge.
 If you love the water, you may want to look into becoming an underwater welder.
 Love cars?
 Then working as an automobile welder may be more your thing.
-There is also a pipefitter or sheet metal welder (considered part of the basic industries) – just to name a few more.
+There is also a pipefitter or sheet metal welder (considered part of the basic industries career path) – just to name a few more.

 Travel the World